Canmore, Ghost River Valley, Kananaskis, Banff and Yoho National Park, Canada

 On request, we can quote you in your preferred currency

-Additional are guide driving expenses (unless guests can provide transport to the ice climbing location), rental of technical equipment if necessary.
+Additional are guide driving expenses (unless site is close to Banff or Canmore or guests can provide transport to the ice climbing location), rental of technical equipment if necessary.

-Above rates as for average ice climbing days to grade WI 4 and lasting 9 hours or less door to door from Canmore or Banff.
-Premiums apply for longer trips or more difficult climbs.
+Above rates are for average ice climbing days to grade WI 4 and lasting 9 hours or less door to door from Canmore or Banff.
+Premiums apply for longer trips or climbs rated WI5 or harder.